arangodb/docs/3.8/graphs-custom-pregel.md

 ### Algorithm parameters

 - **resultField** (string, _optional_): Name of the document attribute to store the result in.
-  The vertex computation results will be in all vertices pointing to the given attribute.
+The system replaces the attributes value with an object, mapping accumulator names to their values.

 - **maxGSS** (number, _required_): The max amount of global supersteps After the amount of max defined supersteps is reached, the Pregel execution will stop.